 - Document legal authority for each asset class assigned

 Cost segregation studies deliver the greatest value when done right the first time with a qualified engineering team.
-Investors who have owned eligible properties for multiple years still have the opportunity to claim catch-up depreciation retroactively through a §481(a) adjustment on Form 3115—so the window to act isn't limited to new acquisitions.
+Investors who have owned eligible properties for multiple years still have the opportunity to claim catch-up depreciation retroactively through a §481(a) adjustment on Form 3115, so the window to act isn't limited to new acquisitions.
 With 100% bonus depreciation now permanent for qualified property acquired after January 19, 2025, investors who use a properly documented study can accelerate the full deduction into year one rather than spreading it across decades.
+The TCJA phase-down is still in effect.
+If a taxpayer acquired a property before January 19, 2025, and places it into service after January 19, 2025 in 2025 or 2026, they will experience 40% bonus depreciation and 20% bonus depreciation, respectively.

 Frequently Asked Questions